-This low-carb recipe is made with ingredients that fit your keto lifestyle while still maintaining the delicious flavors of chai tea.
+This low-carb chai tea recipe is made with ingredients that fit your keto lifestyle while still maintaining the delicious flavors of chai tea.

 Masala Spice Mix

 The spice blend gives the tea that traditional spiced flavor that almost everyone loves.
 It contains ground ginger, cinnamon, cloves, and more and is available in my store here.